-When the passenger sensing system has turned off the front outboard passenger frontal airbag and knee airbag, the off indicator on the passenger airbag status indicator should
+When the passenger sensing system has turned off the front outboard passenger frontal airbag and knee airbag, the OFF indicator on the passenger airbag status indicator should light and stay

-- light and stay lit when you start the vehicle.
-See Passenger Airbag Status Indicator ⇒ 125. - 2.
-Put the child restraint on the seat. - Pick up the latch plate, and run the lap and shoulder portions of the vehicle's seat belt through or around the restraint.
+- 2. Put the child restraint on the seat. - Pick up the latch plate, and run the lap and shoulder portions of the vehicle's seat belt through or around the restraint.
 The child restraint instructions will show you how.